 Opportunities are provided to:

 - Develop a year long consultation project focused on a particular student population

 Interns conduct a minimum of ten outreach programs (at least two networking outreaches, two tabling events, and five presentation/facilitation outreaches).
 They also participate in a critical incident and/or crisis debriefing if available.
 Interns also have an opportunity to develop a more in-depth and specific outreach program for a targeted group of students.
 Year-long consultation projects are typically with underserved communities.
-Past consultation project communities have included the men's center, disability services, the international student office, LGBT students, Pathways (first generation students), Native American Students, and providing privilege awareness workshops with targeted groups.
+Past consultation project communities have included the men's center, Accessible Education Center, the international student office, LGBT students, Pathways (first generation students), Native American Students, and providing privilege awareness workshops with targeted groups.